Hemanthkumar1198/Qkart_BDD_Playwright/README.md

-# QKart Cucumber Automation Framework
+# QKart Cucumber_Playwright Automation Framework

 This project contains automated test cases for the **QKart** e-commerce application using **Selenium with Java**, **Cucumber (BDD)**, and **TestNG**.